 Early this week the Internal Revenue Service and Department of Treasury (the "IRS") issued the first piece of the Affordable Care Act ("ACA") penalty imposition jigsaw puzzle.
 It then followed up with 46 FAQs on the same subject.
 While much of the basic structure for the shared responsibility or pay or play penalty was previously issued in proposed regulations, the final regulations provide expanded guidance on many of the practical issues raised by the proposed regulations (e.g., employee terminations and rehires) and provide more transition rule relief.
 The most significant transition rule permits certain applicable large employers ("ALEs") with 50 to 99 employees to wait an additional year until 2016 before the pay or play penalty will be assessed with respect to their full-time employees.
 It is critical to understand the defined terms used in these regulations.
 The final regulations also add a number of qualifications that explain when certain rules may or may not be used, including transition rules and which transition rules may be used in conjunction with other transition rules.
-This alert contains a high level summary of how the final pay or play penalty regulations calculate on whom a penalty might be assessable and it does not covered in this alert due to the fact specific inquiries involved.
+This alert contains a high level summary of how the final pay or play penalty regulations calculate on whom a penalty might be assessable and it does not contain a full description of all of the requirements or transition rules.
+The nuances of all the various transition rules are not covered in this alert due to the fact specific inquiries involved.
 The application of the new regulations to any particular situation require careful analysis of the facts involved considering the details in the regulations for each rule and exception.
-The devil is always in the details.
+The devil is always in the details..
 No action should be taken based solely on the contents of this alert.